mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 **TESTING**

 Run the following commands one by one from a terminal on another linux machine against your own domain name.

+:exclamation:
-**substitute yourdomain.com in the examples below with your REAL domain name**
+**substitute http://yourdomain.com in the examples below with your own REAL domain name**

 `curl -A "Mozilla/5.0 (Linux; Android 6.0.1; Nexus 5X Build/MMB29P) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/41.0.2272.96 Mobile Safari/537.36 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)" http://yourdomain.com`